Kanna Nakamura

 Kanna Nakamura (中村 カンナ, Nakamura Kanna) is a Japanese voice actress who is affiliated with Rush Style.
-She started her voice acting activities in 2018, and in 2022 she played her first main role as Urushi Yaotome in the anime series When Will Ayumu Make His Move?.
+She started her voice acting activities in 2018, and in 2022, she played her first main role as Urushi Yaotome in the anime series When Will Ayumu Make His Move?.

 Biography

 From childhood, Nakamura had a tendency to make people laugh.
 However, she developed a complex about her appearance as she was fat, and wanted to find a field where she could overcome this complex.
 She was first inspired to pursue voice acting after seeing Miyuki Sawashiro's performance in the anime series Rozen Maiden, an interest that further developed when she became a teenager and became a fan of Yukari Tamura.

 Nakamura moved to Tokyo after graduating from high school, and started attending voice acting school while in university.
 After spending two years at one school, she transferred to a training school run by the talent agency Rush Style.
 She became affiliated with Rush Style after finishing her training and started her activities in 2018.
 Among her earliest roles was in the Japanese version of the visual novel The Fox Awaits Me, which was released in 2020.

 In 2022, Nakamura was cast in her first main role as Urushi Yaotome in the anime series When Will Ayumu Make His Move?, where she also performed the series' ending theme "50 Centi" (50センチ).
-She has also been cast as Narita Top Road in the multimedia franchise Uma Musume Pretty Derby.
+She has also been cast as Narita Top Road in the multimedia franchise Umamusume: Pretty Derby.
 The following year, she was cast in the roles of Hazelita in Saint Cecilia and Pastor Lawrence and Anne in Four Knights of the Apocalypse.